 Writing for patter

-I really do welcome contributions to patter.
-I’m interested in the doctoral experience, supervision, academic writing and everyday academic life.
+I’m interested in thinking about supervision, academic writing and everyday academic life.
 Please email me if you’d like to talk about writing something.
 Im contactable at my university address – firstname.lastname@example.org

 If you are writing for Patter then this information may help: